How to Write a Resume with No Experience: 5 Tips

 Resume with no experience: Template

 Templates can help you organize your thoughts, inspire you with ideas, and take the guesswork out of how to format your resume.
-And regardless of how much experience you have, starting a resume from scratch can be daunting.
+Regardless of how much experience you have, starting a resume from scratch can be an involved process.

 Read more: How to Get a Job with No Experience: A Job Seeker’s Guide

-How to write a resume with no experience: 5 tips
+What to put on a resume when you have no experience: 5 tips

 1. Highlight your education.